balopez83/Surface_Pro_3_Hackintosh/README.md

 ## *** NOTICE ***
-- ## macOS Ventura now has beta support.
-Graphics Acceleration is now supported using OpenCore legacy patcher.
-Additionally, restarting/shut-down in Ventura causes a Kernel Panic due to the Surface Keyboard.
-I am working on possible solutions to all of these issues but advise that you stay on macOS Monterey or older.
+- ## macOS Ventura is now supported.
+Graphics Acceleration is supported using OpenCore legacy patcher.
 - ### Do not update kexts labeled as "custom" manually, instead wait for an update.
 Kexts have been modified to support the Surface and generic kexts WILL break support.
 - ### Upon first installation you must go to Settings and disable "Force Touch" in the trackpad settings for the Surface Trackpad to function properly
 - ### Due to quirks in the Surface Pro 1/2/3 firmware, dual booting with Windows is problematic.